10 Common Signs of a Blown Head Gasket

 10. Loose pressure radiator cap

-11. Clogged radiator valve
+11. Clogged radiator vale

 Read Also